commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 Manage CCC associated to your wallet

 ### API
-Gain access to a set of rest API some of which permit You to interact in the blockchain throught your hosted wallet account
+Gain access to a set of rest API some of which permit You to interact in the blockchain through your hosted wallet account

 ## Getting Started

-In order to operate with the CommercioAPI two environements are available
+In order to operate with the CommercioAPI two environments are available
 * <strong>Develop & Test </strong>: to test the API and get familiar with the system in the Test-net
 * <strong>Official </strong>: to operate with the real CommercioAPI in the Main-net

-The following services are envolved with the CommercioAPI usage
+The following services are involved with the CommercioAPI usage

 *  <strong>Web App</strong>: to obtain and manage your membership, generate and manage your hostedwallet, get your account address, see the accountability of your transactions
 *  <strong>CommercioAPI base url</strong>: to have access to the documentation of the Web RESTful services and interact with the API in the proper subpath
-*  <strong>IDM(OpenID)</strong>: The IDentity Management service to be used for  auhentication in the APIs services
+*  <strong>IDM(OpenID)</strong>: The IDentity Management service to be used for  authentication in the APIs services
 *  <strong>Explorer</strong>: The web application "**Almerico**" that permits to get the transaction information from the Commercio.network blockchain ledger

 ### Develop & Test
-Is a playground where everyone can test the characteristics of the commercio.network blockchain.
+It is a playground where everyone can test the characteristics of the commercio.network blockchain.

 | Develop & Test | Official  | Note |